 12.1.
-You can apply for extensions for your course.
+The student can apply for extensions for their course.
 The cost ranges from \$2.50 to \$5.00 a day.
 Applications can be made on the Extension Form and will be assessed by Student Administration.
 Extensions beyond 3 months will not typically be approved.